syrupy-project/syrupy/README.md

 See examples of how syrupy can be used and extended in the [test examples](https://github.com/tophat/syrupy/tree/main/tests/examples).

+#### Overriding defaults

+It is possible to override `include`, `exclude`, `matchers` and `extension_class` on a more global level just once, instead of every time per test.
+By default, after every assertion the modified values per snapshot assert are reverted to their default values.
+However, it is possible to override those default values with ones you would like persisted, which will be treated as the new defaults.

+To achieve that you can use `snapshot.with_defaults`, which will create new instance of `SnapshotAssertion` with the provided values.

+`snapshot.use_extension` is retained for compatibility.
+However, it is limited to only overriding the default extension class.

 #### JSONSnapshotExtension

 This extension can be useful when testing API responses, or when you have to deal with long dictionaries that are cumbersome to validate inside a test.
 For example: